Code-Institute-Submissions/vanyasahay-UnoSolution_OctResub/README.md

     Signup
     Contact US
     Address

     Technology Used
+    HTML
+    CSS

 Testing
     Home Page
     Service Page
     Contact Us Page
     Links on the pages

     Device Tested
+    Macbook Pro
+    Windows 10
+    iPhone 11
+    Tested in responsive toon in Google Chrome Developers Tool.

     Browser tested
+    Google Chrome
+    Edge
+    Firefox
+    Safari

     Validator Testing
+    HTML: No errors are returned when passing through the official W3C validator.
+    CSS: No errors are returned when passing throught the official Jigsaw validator.

 Deployment
 This site was deployed to Github pages.